python/cpython/Doc/library/datetime.rst

 .. method:: datetime.__format__(format)

-   Same as :meth:`.datetime.strftime`.
+   Same as :meth:`.strftime`.
 This makes it possible to specify a format string for a :class:`.datetime` object in :ref:`formatted string literals <f-strings>` and when using :meth:`str.format`.
 For a complete list of formatting directives, see